deerkiner/deerkiner/README.md

-▸ I'd love to collaborate with other people that are learning at this moment to create fun stuff and learn with it!
+▸ I'd love to collaborate with other people that are learning at this moment to create fun stuff and learn from it!

 ╰┈┈┈┈┈┈┈┈┈➤